Learning from limited temporal data: Dynamically sparse historical functional linear models with applications to Earth science: Historical functional linear model with dynamic sparsity (HFLM-DS)

-As with \citet{harezlak2007penalized} and \citet{xun2022sparse} we assume without loss of generality that the response and covariate have had their seasonal signals removed such that both functional variables have mean zero for each day of the year.
-Not only does usage of rainfall and streamflow anomalies instead of the raw signal remove the need for a functional intercept term, it also removes any potential periodic confounding effects present in both signals \citep{moges2022strength}.
-In our application, $y_i(t)$ is the daily streamflow during the $i$-th year, and $x_i(t)$ is the daily rainfall.
+As with \citet{xun2022sparse} we assume without loss of generality that the response and covariate have had their seasonal signals removed such that they have mean zero for each day of the year.
+Not only does the usage of rainfall and streamflow anomalies remove the need for a functional intercept term, it also removes any potential periodic confounding effects present in both signals \citep{moges2022strength}.
 We note that $t-s$ can be negative.
 When this occurs, we draw from the end of the previous replicate $i-1$.